OuadiElfarouki/llama.cpp/README-sycl.md

 ### Intel GPUs

-The BLAS acceleration oneAPI Math Kernel Library which comes with the oneAPI base-toolkit natively supports intel GPUs.
-In order to make it "visible" while building/running llama.cpp, simply run the following:
+The oneAPI Math Kernel Library, which the oneAPI base-toolkit includes, supports intel GPUs.
+In order to make it "visible", simply run the following:
 ```sh
 source /opt/intel/oneapi/setvars.sh
 ```